 Google Ads & Google Tag Manager.
 Google Ads utilizes search engine marketing to serve ads to target audiences.
 Google Tag Manager tracks Flash cookies, and social networking applications.
 Please see Google’s Data Privacy and Security Policy for more information on their data collection and processing.
 You can use Ads Settings to manage the Google ads you see and opt out of Ads Personalization.
 To manage privacy settings for Flash cookies, see Adobe Flash Player Help.

 Even if you opt out of cookies/ads personalization, you may still see ads based on factors such as your general location derived from your IP address, your browser type, and your search terms.
 You can also manage cookies for any online advertising service via the consumer choice tools created under self-regulation programs, such as the US-based aboutads.info choices page or the European Union (“EU”)-based Your Online Choices.

 2. Is Personal Data Collected by or Disclosed to Third Parties?

 DataGrail does not sell Personal Data collected through your use of the Platform with any third party.
 Information is collected to facilitate the Services offered or for internal analysis relating to product improvements.
-Personal Data collected is shared with the following third parties to facilitate provision of the Services on the Platform as follows:
+Personal Data collected is processed by the following third parties to facilitate provision of the Services on the Platform as follows: